DavidDanielz/Highest-Grossing-Films-US-Canada-Web-Scraping-Python-Tableau/README.md

 # ![Python](https://img.shields.io/badge/python-blue?logo=python&logoColor=white) ![VS Code](https://img.shields.io/badge/VS%20Code-blue?logo=visual-studio-code&logoColor=white) ![Excel](https://img.shields.io/badge/Excel-217346?logo=Microsoft%20Excel&logoColor=white) ![Tableau](https://img.shields.io/badge/Tableau-005F99?logo=Tableau&logoColor=white)

 ### Overview!
+This project involves scraping, cleaning, and analyzing data to identify the highest-grossing films in the United States and Canada.
+The final analysis and visualization are presented in a Tableau dashboard.

 ### Step 1:
 This project aims to scrape and analyze data from Wikipedia to identify the highest-grossing films in the United States and Canada.